khulnasoft-bot/github-actions-sandbox/docs/en/docs/tutorial/response-model.md

     {!> ../../../docs_src/response_model/tutorial003.py!}
     ```

-So, **FastAPI** will take care of filtering out all the data that is not declared in the output model (using Pydantic).
+So, **ReadyAPI** will take care of filtering out all the data that is not declared in the output model (using Pydantic).

 ### `response_model` or Return Type